 Prof Sergio Lozano-Perez completed his DPhil in 2002 in the Department of Materials (Oxford University) where he still works.
 He was appointed Professor of Materials in 2015 and is also the George Kelley Fellow in St Edmund’s Hall.
 He used an extended paternity leave when his son was born and benefits from flexible working hours by having a late start in the morning (9:30-10am) and working until later in the afternoon (6-6:30pm).
 He successfully requested his teaching to start after 9:30am, which allows him to take care of his son in the mornings.
 Flexible working hours also allow him to modify his working hours when needed (e.g. to drop or pick-up his son from school).

-In my role as PA to Head of Department and Communications Officer I come into contact with a lot of people, both face-to-face and via social media and internal communications, so I leapt at the chance to attend a Stonewall ‘Allies’ training session during February 2017 to help me understand the many issues facing our LGBT+ friends and colleagues on a daily basis, and to try and do what I can to improve how I personally interact with people - and to a greater extent the language employed for internal and external communications - all with the aim of helping everyone enjoy equality in the department.
+In my role as EA to the Joint Heads of Department & Communications Officer, I come into contact with a lot of people, both face-to-face and via social media and internal communications, so I leapt at the chance to attend a Stonewall ‘Allies’ training session during February 2017 to help me understand the many issues facing our LGBT+ friends and colleagues on a daily basis, and to try and do what I can to improve how I personally interact with people - and to a greater extent the language employed for internal and external communications - all with the aim of helping everyone enjoy equality in the department.

 Coming from a fast-paced, high-pressure commercial background, I have a long and strong history of equalities training, but unfortunately in the past I have also had to deal with cases of prejudice and bullying in its many forms.
 Since joining the Department of Materials in 2012 I have been delighted to witness how welcoming Materials is to everyone without exception, and how it constantly strives to identify areas of inequality, and seeks to redress the balance.